paulchyz/OCI_Streaming_Pipeline/README.md

 <sub>[Back to top](#oci-streaming-pipeline)</sub>
 ### Troubleshooting and Logging when Running the Streaming Pipeline

-If the stream pipeline is not functioning as expected, the first thing to check is the function configuration page to ensure that all the configuration keys and values are correct.
-Review the steps in [Configure Function Parameters](#configure-function-parameters), and pay special attention to case sensitivity and eliminating leading/trailing spaces.
-Any innaccuracy in these parameters will cause the pipeline to fail.
-\
-\
-If the function configuration is correct and the pipeline is still not running properly, the following steps will walk through how to enable logging for the function.
+If the stream pipeline is not functioning as expected, follow these steps to enable logging for the function.
 These logs can provide additional information about certain points of failure.

 1. Navigate to the hamburger menu at the top-left of the webpage, and type `functions` into the search field.
 Click the listing that appears on the page that contains the words `Applications` and `Functions`.
 2. Click on the dropdown under `Compartment`, and select the compartment that was deployed from the Resource Manager Stack.